hanzoai/notify/README.md

 libraries, we also recommend avoiding the use of global functions as much as possible.
 Instead, use one of our versatile constructor functions to create a new local `Notify` instance and pass it down the stream.

+Read the [library docs](https://pkg.go.dev/github.com/casdoor/notify#section-documentation) for more information.

 ## Contributing <a id="contributing"></a>

 Yes, please!
 Contributions of all kinds are very welcome!
-Feel free to check our [open issues](https://github.com/nikoksr/notify/issues).
-Please also take a look at the [contribution guidelines](https://github.com/nikoksr/notify/blob/main/CONTRIBUTING.md).
+Feel free to check our [open issues](https://github.com/casdoor/notify/issues).
+Please also take a look at the [contribution guidelines](https://github.com/casdoor/notify/blob/main/CONTRIBUTING.md).

-> Psst, don't forget to check the list of [missing services](https://github.com/nikoksr/notify/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc+label%3Aaffects%2Fservices+label%3A%22help+wanted%22+no%3Aassignee) waiting to be added by you or create [a new issue](https://github.com/nikoksr/notify/issues/new?assignees=&labels=affects%2Fservices%2C+good+first+issue%2C+hacktoberfest%2C+help+wanted%2C+type%2Fenhancement%2C+up+for+grabs&template=service-request.md&title=feat%28service%29%3A+Add+%5BSERVICE+NAME%5D+service) if you want a new service to be added.
+> Psst, don't forget to check the list of [missing services](https://github.com/casdoor/notify/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc+label%3Aaffects%2Fservices+label%3A%22help+wanted%22+no%3Aassignee) waiting to be added by you or create [a new issue](https://github.com/casdoor/notify/issues/new?assignees=&labels=affects%2Fservices%2C+good+first+issue%2C+hacktoberfest%2C+help+wanted%2C+type%2Fenhancement%2C+up+for+grabs&template=service-request.md&title=feat%28service%29%3A+Add+%5BSERVICE+NAME%5D+service) if you want a new service to be added.

 ## Supported services <a id="supported_services"></a>

-> Click [here](https://github.com/nikoksr/notify/issues/new?assignees=&labels=affects%2Fservices%2C+good+first+issue%2C+hacktoberfest%2C+help+wanted%2C+type%2Fenhancement%2C+up+for+grabs&template=service-request.md&title=feat%28service%29%3A+Add+%5BSERVICE+NAME%5D+service) to request a missing service.
+> Click [here](https://github.com/casdoor/notify/issues/new?assignees=&labels=affects%2Fservices%2C+good+first+issue%2C+hacktoberfest%2C+help+wanted%2C+type%2Fenhancement%2C+up+for+grabs&template=service-request.md&title=feat%28service%29%3A+Add+%5BSERVICE+NAME%5D+service) to request a missing service.

 | Service                                                                           | Path                                     | Credits                                                                                         |       Status       |
 |-----------------------------------------------------------------------------------|------------------------------------------|-------------------------------------------------------------------------------------------------|:------------------:|